m-dams/m-dams.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+## Selected projects in data science, machine learning and deep learning

 ---

-### Deep NLP for hate speech detection
+### Data stream concept drift detection

 Hate speech detection is the automated task of determining whether a piece of text contains hateful content.
 In this project, I built a classifier using PyTorch to fine-tune a BERT model.